-I find these books and podcasts useful – they provide a lot of information and help you reflect on and make change in various aspects of your life.
+I find these articles, books, and podcasts useful – they provide a lot of information and help you reflect on and make change in various aspects of your life.
 I am a contributor to some of the resources listed below.

 I recommend this book for people who are exhausted by the never-ending “rat race” of life (especially around work and career) and are seeking more meaning in life.
 There are exercises and reflection questions throughout the book to help the reader apply the concepts to their own life.

 Tim Clark, Alexander Osterwalder, & Yves Pigneur (2012)